kevinwlu/iot/lesson10/README.md

 $ python3 run_app.py
 ```
 * Via VNC viewer, open a browser on Raspberry Pi and go to YourNet running at http://127.0.0.1:5000/
-* Enter content and post name, click "Request to mine" that generate "Block #1 is mined" at http://127.0.0.1:8000/mine
+* Enter content and name, click "Post," and click "Request to mine" that generate "Block #1 is mined" at http://127.0.0.1:8000/mine
 * At YourNet, click "Resync" to view Block #1

 ## Lab 10B: IOTA